Anonymous Parse caching

 Lifetime in PG Plan caching

-───────────────────── ───────────────── ─────────────────
+───────────────────── ───────────────── ─────────────────────

-Parse or session end on every Bind
+Parse or session end entry; each new

-Named (name="stmt_42") Until Close / Generic at first,
+Named (name="stmt_42") Until Close / Starts with custom

-DEALLOCATE / switches to custom
+DEALLOCATE / plans; may switch to

-session end after 5 observations
+session end a generic plan after

 Most modern drivers default to anonymous for one-shot parameterised queries: lib/pq (Go), libpq PQexecParams (C), some flows in pgjdbc and psycopg.
 The application code looks identical to a parameterised named-statement query, but the wire protocol carries an empty name.